DeepDriveMD/DeepDriveMD-pipeline/README.md

 pip install -e .
 ```

-Or a Conda virtual environment:
+Or with a Conda virtual environment:

 ```
 . ~/miniconda3/etc/profile.d/conda.sh